 - In India, we partnered with Kerala State IT Mission to bring the benefits of digital technology and data science to farmers in Kerala.
 We created an Agri-Digital Infrastructure for rice paddies and shrimp farms and set up Village Knowledge Centers (VKCs) in villages across Dharmadam and Taliparamba to provide farmers with real-time information on the status of crops in their village, current crop pricing, and expert farming advice.
 VKCs allow farmers to grow and manage their crops more intelligently and sustainably in response to market demand and current growing conditions.

 - In Canada, we partnered with the city of Toronto to provide Internet access to low-income communities.
 When COVID-19 arrived in Toronto, the disparity between those who had access to the Internet and those who did not became abundantly clear.
 Spaces that provided free Internet access, like libraries and schools, closed, and low-income communities were disproportionately isolated due to lack of access to a reliable Internet connection.
-CDA and Cisco's Toronto Innovation Center deployed a “Digital Canopy” by partnering with the city of Toronto and a variety of partners (BAI Canada, Bell Canada, OnX Canada, Toronto Mesh, Beanfield Metroconnect, Southwinds Engineering, and Century Concrete Products).
+CDA and Cisco’s Toronto Innovation Center deployed a “Digital Canopy” by partnering with the city of Toronto and a variety of partners (BAI Canada, Beanfield Metroconnect, Bell Canada, Century Concrete Products, OnX Canada, Southwinds Engineering, and Toronto Mesh).
 Digital Canopy now provides free Wi-Fi access to 2000 low-income residents in Toronto.
 The solution is currently being expanded to 25 additional locations to provide free Wi-Fi access to 13,000 residents.

-- In the United Kingdom, we are working with Strathclyde University to lead 5G RuralFirst, a co-innovation project partly funded by the UK government.
+- In the United Kingdom, we are working with Strathclyde University to lead 5G RuralFirst, a co-innovation project partly funded by the U.K. government.
 We established 5G test beds in the remote Orkney Islands and the farmlands of Shropshire and Somerset to demonstrate the game-changing potential of 5G technologies for rural businesses and communities.
-By bringing connectivity to rural communities, we are enabling smart farming and IoT use cases for industries in rural areas.
+By bringing connectivity to rural communities, we are enabling smart farming and Internet of Things (IoT) use cases for industries in rural areas.
 The consortium has deployed 5G technology in some of the most remote and challenging environments of the United Kingdom to build the business case for rural 5G deployment and demonstrate how world-class connectivity could be delivered across the country.

 - In Brazil, we are partnering with BNDES (Banco Nacional de Desenvolvimento Econômico e Social) to support the BNDES Education Connected Initiative, which aims to use technology as a pedagogical tool in public schools.
 We designed, implemented, and validated the connectivity and security infrastructure needed to enable the transformation of Brazil’s schools and pedagogical practices.
-In 2021 and 2022 we will connect 105 schools in northeast region of Brazil and support the training of teachers and students to most effectively utilize new digital educational tools and resources.
+We’ve connected 87 schools in the northeast region of Brazil.

 - In Ireland, we are supporting the establishment of the Future Mobility Campus Ireland to create a testbed for autonomous vehicles.

-- In the United States, we are working with American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) to transform their 1970s headquarters into a smarter, greener building powered by solar.
+- In the United States, we worked with the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) to transform their 1970s headquarters into a smarter, more sustainable building powered by solar.

-The CDA program fosters thriving, inclusive economies that deliver the benefits of digitization to all.
-Today, the program can be found across six continents—encompassing 60 percent of the global population and 75 percent of the world’s GDP.
+The CDA program fosters thriving, inclusive economies that can deliver the benefits of digitization to all.